Urban Forest Master Plan

 Where are we in the process?

 The project includes two phases.
 We are about halfway through Phase 1.
 Phase 1 emphasizes research, analysis, and community input.
-We held Public Meeting #1 in July, the Public Survey is live, and there are ongoing tabling events and stakeholder discussions.
-Public Meeting #2 is upcoming (see "Upcoming Meeting" tab).
+We held Public Meeting #1 in July, Public Meeting #2 in October, and the Public Survey was live from September 19 - October 25.
+Tabling events and stakeholder discussions are ongoing.
 Phase 2 of the project will include the UFMP Outline, several Draft UFMP Reports, and additional public meetings and engagement opportunities.
 Phase 1 is estimated to complete in February 2025 and Phase 2 is estimated to completed late 2025.
 See Phase 1 timeline below.

 What is my role?

 You are a local expert!
-By living in the City, you have daily opportunities to observe your neighborhood and the community’s urban forest.
-Your input is critical to ensure the UFMP responds to the needs of both the City and its residents.
+By living in the city, you have daily opportunities to observe your neighborhood and the community’s urban forest.
+Your input is critical to ensure the UFMP responds to the needs of residents.

 Help give our community forest a voice.
 Please use the tools on this page to participate and provide feedback.
 Sign up to receive updates and notifications for upcoming events and other ways to get involved.